FEATURED RIP ® -BASED STEM INQUIRY:

 and resulted in creativity, and provided them with

 opportunities to share their knowledge of concepts with others.
+All of these activities are incorporated in the Next Generation Science Standards (NGSS) as scientific and engineering practices.

 The RIP scientific inquiry model of instruction has had a